-Programming ligatures in a typeface align the semiotic with the semantic.
+The inclusion of programming ligatures in a typeface can improve the readability of code by aligning the semiotic with the semantic.

 In programming and other formal languages, multiple Unicode characters are combined to form a lexeme, or a singular logical expression.
 Such expressions have a unary meaning and function.
 By symbolizing them visually in a similarly singular manner, ligatures improve upon the aesthetics and readability of programs.

 In my experience, ligatures in combination with a well designed typeface can make long days of reading and writing code less visually taxing, and generally more enjoyable.